-Stockton University's sexual misconduct policy, based on federal and New Jersey law, explains what to do in response to a sexual assault by providing information on how to report an assault, safe places to go for assistance and off-campus support, as well as defining and explaining confidentiality and the types of infractions covered by the policy.
+Stockton University has, for many years, addressed campus safety and civility issues in three ways: prevention, intervention and due process.
+Stockton University's sexual misconduct policy, for example, which is based on federal and New Jersey law, explains what to do in response to a sexual assault by providing information on how to report an assault, safe places to go for assistance and off-campus support, as well as defining and explaining confidentiality and the types of infractions covered by the policy.
 Various rights under New Jersey law and institutional protocols are also explained.

-The Office of Institutional Diversity and Equity and other key areas on campus educate students of their rights under New Jersey and federal law (Title IX).
+We encourage all students to be well-informed, active, and supportive community members.
+Toward that, we have a team of professionals in a variety of offices, including the Office of Institutional Diversity & Equity, Office of Student Rights & Responsibilities, and the Women's, Gender & Sexuality Center, who educate students.
+Using the same example of sexual misconduct, students are educated about their rights under New Jersey and federal law (Title IX).
 These rights include confidentiality definitions, reporting options, support options, resolution options, institutional responses, and how individuals are protected from retaliation if they choose to report.

 Policy only goes so far, thus Stockton University uses a robust prevention effort to supplement policy.
-Three key efforts are highlighted here.
+Three such efforts are highlighted here, and others are noted in this publication and on our Web site;

-Our Green Dot Prevention Strategy attempts to reduce and prevent power-based interpersonal violence on campus through sustained behavioral change.
-Students, faculty and staff engage in quality programming throughout the year that focuses on bystander intervention strategies to combat sexual violence, domestic and dating violence, and stalking.
-Stockton's Osprey Advocacy Program is a 40-hour certification training offered annually in conjunction with the Atlantic County Women's Center.
+- Our Green Dot Bystander Strategy attempts to reduce and prevent power-based personal violence on campus through sustained behavioral change.
+Students, faculty and staff engage in quality programming throughout the year that focuses on bystander intervention strategies to combat sexual violence, domestic and dating violence, and stalking. - Stockton's Osprey Advocacy Program is a 40-hour certification training offered annually in conjunction with the Atlantic County Women's Center.
 Students, faculty and staff are educated and trained to become victim advocates in sexual assault, domestic violence, dating violence and stalking cases.
 Some have moved on to become advocates at Stockton and/or in their home communities.

-Step UP!
+• Step UP!
 Stockton is a prosocial behavior and bystander intervention program that educates students to be proactive in helping others.
-Participants learn the determinants of prosocial behavior and why other people don't always help.
-Policy and prevention programs are vitally important for educating Stockton University community members about sexual assault, prevention strategies, reporting, seeking assistance, bystander intervention, etc. Stockton's response protocol to alleged or actual instances of sexual violence is informed by the same laws in the policy section and is grounded in human dignity and support for all involved.
-Once an allegation is received by an office tasked with sexual assault reporting, the student is offered support options and resolution options.
-An anonymous report is made and the report is forwarded to the appropriate offices on campus in compliance with federal reporting law.
-Under federal law, the University will investigate and the accusing party can choose whether or not participate.
-The University's investigation is to determine whether interim measures apply and what type(s), what resolution options are appropriate based on the evidence, and to ensure the accusing and accused parties' rights are being respected and that both parties are treated fairly.
+Participants learn the determinants of pro-social behavior and why other people don't always help.

+Policy and prevention programs are vitally important for educating Stockton University community members about prevention strategies, reporting, seeking assistance, bystander intervention, etc.

+Stockton's response protocol to a variety of infractions is outlined in our policies and procedures, and are grounded in human dignity and support for all involved.
+The University strives to ensure that all parties' rights are being respected and that all parties are treated fairly.

-Stockton University is fortunate to have a competent and skilled Police Department which has trained sexual assault specialists to help the University shape its policies and response protocols.
-Members of the Police Department teach in University prevention programs and have been active participants in discussions with other police agencies and the Atlantic County Prosecutor's Office.
-Additionally, the University has a Counseling Center available to support both the accuser and accused.
-The center provides a confidential reporting place and staff who are well versed in referring to community contacts that offer additional support.
+Stockton University is fortunate to have a competent and skilled police department, which has trained specialists to help the University shape its policies and response protocols.
+Members of the police department teach in University prevention programs and have been active participants in discussions with other police agencies and the Atlantic County Prosecutor's Office.